 - Strengthening exercises to address muscle imbalances of jaw muscles, and to correct faulty motor patterning of the jaw during opening and/or closing movements.

-- Advice on sleeping positioning, chewing patterning and diet, temporarily modifying food size or texture to decrease stress to the jaw, allowing recovery.
+- Advice on sleep positioning, chewing pattern and diet, temporarily modifying food size or texture to decrease stress to the jaw, thereby allowing room for recovery.

 - Treatment of the neck and back (and even the pelvis in some cases!).
 Joint restrictions found in these areas can adversely impact the position of the jaw and movement patterns in some individuals.